 - Avoid Disciplinary Issues.
 Students have had their admissions offers rescinded for transgressions such as drinking alcohol at school functions or being arrested for even a minor offense.
 This is most often a problem when the student does not report the incident to the college.
 When you submit an application, you pledge to let your colleges know of any changes in your status.
 Since students answer questions about disciplinary and criminal actions in the application, they are obligated to notify a college if the answers to those questions change.
 Some students will not report incidents and hope the college never finds out.
 However, they risk a far greater consequence if the college discovers the information from another source.

 - Inform Colleges of Activity and Course Changes.
 Life doesn’t stand still after you’ve submitted your application.
-You may win an award or land the lead role in the spring play.
+You may win an award or land the lead role in the spring play or virtual theatre event.
 If you decide to drop a course or a major extracurricular activity, you must notify the colleges to which you have applied.
 You may want to get feedback from your consultant before following through on any such decisions, which might not be viewed favorably.
 Admissions officers want to know the full context behind your application, so update them with a brief note—usually via your account on the college portal or an email.
 Many colleges list their admissions staff members by region on their websites as well as their contact information, making it simpler to find the right person to call or email.

 4. Confirm That Your File Is Complete.
 You may be wondering if a college received all of the application materials for your file.
 Most colleges will email notification of any missing items.
 You may also find that the colleges to which you have applied have an applicant “portal” where you can check what items have been received.
 The final admission decision is typically posted to the online portal.
 Some colleges will follow up with an official letter in the mail.
 It may be appropriate in some cases to call an admissions office to check on whether your application is complete.
 Colleges often need at least two weeks after a deadline to log all elements of the application, so be sure to give them ample time before you call.
 Further, read this article before you blame your high school guidance counselor if the college tells you it has not received your transcript.